 The Bay of Bengal is the largest bay in the world so it’s not a bad idea to position the island as a trading hub.
 However, if it’s the same people who brought you the new capital of Nay Pyi Taw, then I don’t expect anyone to be saying “Kyaukpyu is the new Singapore” anytime soon.

 Along with China, India could also have access to Southeast Asia via Myanmar.
 There is a planned railway that would connect Delhi to Hanoi, via Myanmar, Thailand, and Laos.
-The reports didn’t mention if it was an physical train that would go from Delhi to Hanoi, or just the fact that you could travel this route with the missing links built.
+The reports didn’t mention if it was a physical train that would go from Delhi to Hanoi, or just the fact that you could travel this route with the missing links built.
 I’ve added it as a route on the map because how cool would that be to turn up to New Delhi railway station and see a train going to Hanoi via Bangkok?
 (Answer: very cool.)
 Delhi-Hanoi would be up there with the Trans-Siberian in terms of epic train rides of the world.

 Another route to India is Kunming to Kolkata.
 This would go via Cox’s Bazar and Dhaka in Bangladesh, and onwards to Kolkata.
 With continual unrest in Rakhine State on the Myanmar/Bangladesh border don’t expect this to happen for a while.
-Remember this is a future map which would assume that border conflicts are resolved.
+Remember this is a future map that would assume that border conflicts are resolved.

 The Philippines has a fragmented line serving South Luzon so most of what you see on the Philippines map would be new.
 The railways on Luzon and Mindanao have been continually promised for years, but with the current president hailing from Mindanao, the Mindanao plan has a better chance of getting started.